-Nothing says “It’s a Holiday!” better than chocolate and peppermint together.
-Wouldn’t you agree?
-These Chocolate Peppermint Cupcakes are filled with festive vibes and neeeed to be in your life this season!
+Nothing says “It's the holidays” better than chocolate and peppermint together.
+Wouldn't you agree?
+These Chocolate Peppermint Cupcakes are filled with festive vibes and need to be in your life this season!

 How to make chocolate cupcakes more chocolatey

-For this recipe, I used Dutch Processed Cocoa.
+For these Chocolate Peppermint Cupcakes, I used Dutch Processed Cocoa.
 It took these cupcakes to another level!
 They came out so rich and chocolatey!
-I’ve used it for years but stayed away from baking with it because I’ve heard it could create undesirable results.
+I've used it for years but stayed away from baking with it because I've heard it could create undesirable results.

-If you want to use regular cocoa powder for this recipe, the cupcakes will still be moist, fluffy and delicious!
-If desired, you can boost the chocolate power by adding a teaspoon of Espresso Powder or fold in a 1/2 cup of Vegan Chocolate Chips to the batter.
+If you want to use regular cocoa powder for this recipe, the cupcakes will still be moist, fluffy, and delicious!
+You can also boost the chocolate power by adding a teaspoon of espresso powder or fold in a ½ cup of vegan chocolate chips to the batter.